ArseniBarsegyan/MD/README.md

 # MD.CoreApi
 User registration with individual account.
-User can create notes and store them.
+User can create notes with photos/images and store them.

-MS SQL Server database
-.Net Core Web API
-Entity framework Core